 The curious Table of the Seven Deadly Sins was surely painted by the van Aken shop, although it has been attributed to Bosch himself.
 It is undated and unsigned.
 1498 seems a likely year.
 Jacob designed its layout.
 He took its inscriptions from the Song of Mose (Deuteronomy).
 The two bands read, at the top: Gens absque; concilio est, et sine prudentia.
 Utinam saperent, et intelligerent, ac novissima providerent, at the bottom: Abscondam faciem meam abeis, et considerabo novissima corum, and in the center: Cave, cave Dominus vidit.- In the Standard King James translation: "For they are a people void of counsel, neither is there any understanding in them.
 O that they were wise, that they understood this, that they would consider their end." and below: "I will hide my face from them, I will see what their end shall be."
 At the center: "Beware, beware, the Lord sees you."
 To Jeroen, who saw the table at the shop, these quotations seemed to have no connection to the Christian Sacrament of the Holy Communion.
 Mose addressed the Israelites.
 The riddle of Jacob's preoccupation with Deuteronomy had deepened.
 The table is an almost square rectangle.
 Its center, surrounded by a magical Pythagorean mandorla of exactly 128 golden rays, is God's eye.
 A dark-blue circle, in which Christ appears with a raised finger standing in his grave.
-This is enclosed in a wide concentric circle depicting the Seven Deadly Sins: Ira-rage, Superbia-pride, Luxurialust, Accidia-bad temper, Gula-gluttony, Invidia-envy, and Avarice--greed.
+This is enclosed in a wide concentric circle depicting the Seven Deadly Sins: Irarage, Superbia-pride, Luxuria-lust, Accidia-bad temper, Gula-gluttony, Invidia-envy, and Avarice--greed.
 A few of the illustrations follow Brabantian proverbs, others are more sophisticated and obscure, all are crudely painted.
 In the four corners of the table appear four medallions showing the Four Last Things: Death, Resurrection, the entry of the blessed into Heaven, and Hell.
 They are not only stereotypically simple but some, like the entry into Heaven, are outright mindless.
 They fall far below similar conventional depictions of the subject in Flemish painting.
 All four are, if possible, even cruder in execution than the illustrations of the seven sins.
 Bosch had no hand in this venture.
-Fig.37 huge henchman in pink is whipping the fallen Christ.
-A crowd of Jews follow them.
-In the far distance before the towers of Jerusalem St. John embraces Maria Magdalene.
-Jeroen felt that Jacob was on the way to get himself crucified, that he was following a deep-seated penchant for self-sacrifice.
-Why, he could not understand.
-The meetings, rotating from one house to another, were continuing unnoticed by the authorities.
-Jeroen knew that they celebrated their communion on the first Friday of the month.
-He resolved to try to heal their estrangement and went to one of Jacob's lecture meetings.
-Jacob noticed and welcomed him with a smile of happiness.